salaaaheddine/WaterTrackerApp/README.md

 ## Table of Content

-- General Context
+- ### General Context
-- Used Technologies
+- ### Used Technologies
-- Project Workflow
+- ### Project Workflow
-- Project Implementation
+- ### Project Implementation

+## General Context

+The Water Tracker App is a digital tool developed to assist individuals in monitoring and maintaining their daily water intake levels.
+By allowing users to easily log the amount of water consumed throughout the day, the app helps promote hydration awareness and encourages healthier habits.
+Through features such as personalized dashboards, historical data visualization, and interactive graphs, users can gain insights into their hydration patterns and track progress over time.
+With its user-friendly interface and cross-device compatibility, the Water Tracker App aims to support individuals in achieving their hydration goals and fostering overall well-being.

+## Used Technologies

+- ### Front End
+  - #### HTML-CSS-JAVASCRIPT
+  - #### BOOTSTRAP
+  - #### Graph.js
+- ### Back End
+  - #### SpringBoot
+  - #### Docker